-St Brigid day is an evangelisation of Imbolg, the spring pagan festival.
+St Brigid day is evangelization of Imbolg, the spring pagan festival.
 The Celts would feast the days’ elongation (and their warmth), the hearth and the household through fire and purification.
-A general cleaning would also take place.
+General cleaning would also take place.

 Christians, on their side, would craft a Brídeóg (a traditional doll representing the Saint).
 Girls would then carry it from one home to another.
 Expecting a potential visit and blessings from the holy Brigid, people would prepare a bed alongside a meal.
 They would leave some objects and attire outside for her sanctification in case she does not come in.
 The visit of the nearest holy well was very common as well.

 Slí Bhríde path follows the alignment of prehistorical and post-Christians sacred sites as well as two major locations associated with Saint Brigid.
 It is a peaceful and enlightening 9-day route, and splits as below: